VipinJain1/VIP-Data-Mining---Unsupervised-Learning/README.md

 Max approach: when chose points pick points from cluster 1 and cluster 2 that have max distance.
 Group Avg: Take every pair point, compute the similarity and get the average.
 Distance between centroids.

+#### Limitation of Hierarchical Clustering
+1. No math objective for that, we are directly solving.
+K-mean - clear math objective.
+Hierarchical is a neat solution but does not fit into math solution.
+2. Weather I use Min, Max or Avg, all have their own limitation.
+Min - has outliers’ issue. max - breaks large cluster.
+3. Most imp limitation: - cannot be used when N is large.
+Space and Time complexity.
+Space O (N2) and Time O (N2logn) K-means has O(nd) complexity.